Daddy Burt Hemp Co. Revives Familial Hemp History for Local Entrepreneur

 Estes is also committed to helping people overcome misconceptions about CBD.
 “At this point everyone in the industry is an educator in one way or another,” he said.
 “The healing and wellness realized by many from CBD is very rewarding to me personally.”
 He gives accolades to the Kentucky Department of Agriculture for its hemp program.
 “Other states are coming into Kentucky to see how to set it up.”

-The website, www.daddyburt.com, went live in late March but on May 31 Elevon Merchant Services revoked credit card access for Daddy Burt Hemp Co. and companies producing hemp products.
-While online sales are at a standstill, Estes is “pursuing opportunities for retail partners to offer our products.”
+The website, www.daddyburt.com, went live in late March.
+On May 31, Elevon Merchant Services revoked credit card access for Daddy Burt Hemp Co. and companies producing hemp products, bringing online sales to a standstill.
+While Daddy Burt Hemp Co. has since resumed online sales, access to banking services continues to plague the nascent hemp industry.\

+In June, Daddy Burt Hemp Co. became one of just 20 hemp companies worldwide to join the U.S. Hemp Authority’s Official Certification for hemp processors/manufacturers.
+The voluntary certification program demonstrates a commitment to working with Congress, regulatory agencies and law enforcement at a time when the Food and Drug Administration continues its evaluation of how to handle CBD supplement products.

-In the meantime, he is excited to resurrect his great-grandfather’s legacy of hemp production in a new era.
-“Lexington is the center of unprecedented growth in farming and manufacturing for this revived crop,” Estes said.
+Estes is excited to resurrect his great-grandfather’s legacy of hemp production in a new era, and to be on the front end of the growing hemp and CBD industry.
+“Lexington is the center of unprecedented growth in farming and manufacturing for this revived crop,” he said.
 “I am thrilled to see the innovation underway in every aspect of hemp production, from new seed strains and adapting equipment for planting and harvesting to improved processing equipment and techniques.
 I would like to think Daddy Burt would be pleased that we are producing such wonderful products from hemp.”